 Set up a recurring contribution through Liberapay, the open source and non-profit funding platform.Contribute with Liberapay

 elementary OS is created and used by people from all around the World; help us make the experience even better by translating it into more languages.

-Our website is also openly translated using an online platform called Transifex.
+Both elementary OS and our website are openly translated using an online platform called Weblate.
 Learn More